-WBOs are required to keep the WBO Convenor informed of approaches.
+MSOs are required to keep the MST informed of approaches.
 In most cases, this will be a simple statement without identifying details.
-However, if a significant allegation has been made, the WBO Convenor may ask that the alleged perpetrator be identified so that any pattern of incidents can be identified, even if the complainant in the current matter does not wish to take further action.
+However, if a significant allegation has been made, the MST may ask that the alleged perpetrator be identified among the MST so that any pattern of incidents can be identified, even if the complainant in the current matter does not wish to take further action.

-If the same person is identified as a source of distress to others in multiple matters, the WBO Convenor is to report the matter to the ACC and the ACC will make a decision on whether to intervene.
+If the same person is identified as a source of distress to others in multiple matters, the MST Convenor will report the matter to the ACC and the ACC will make a decision on whether to intervene.